burrsutter/docker_mysql_tutorial/readme.md

 By default you get a "sample" database with no tables.
 A table will be created when we launch the Java EE application.

-Now that your MySQL is running happily inside of a Docker container (inside the boot2docker-vm) let's configure the Java EE app to use MySQL
+Now that your MySQL instance is running happily inside of a Docker container (inside the boot2docker-vm) let's configure the Java EE app to use your MySQL

+#### Create a Dockerfile that sets up Wildfly connected to MySQL with a custom application

 5.  `mkdir /c/Users/Burr/docker_projects/mysqlapp`

 Replace "Burr" with your user name.
 Remember boot2docker 1.3 and higher have VirtualBox Guest Additions preconfigured to map the Linux /c/Users/ to c:\Users

-Then build a new docker image containing the javaee6angularjsmysql.war

-docker build --tag=mysqlapp .

-Then run it

-docker run --name mysqlapp --link mysqldb:db -it -p 8080:8080 -d mysqlapp

-results in "no such file or directory"
+6. step 6